prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 2. An SSAI Server sends an OpenRTB request to PBS.
 3. PBS sends a request for bids to selected demand partners by sending the OpenRTB request to them.
 4. Demand partners return a bid response to PBS.
 If competitive seperation is enabled, PBS peforms [category translation](/dev-docs/modules/categoryTranslation.html) on each bid.
 Whether category translation is required or not, the bids are stored in prebid cache.
-5. PBS generates key-value pairs that are comprised of price, industry and duration values, `hb_pb_industry_duration = 1200_399_30s`.
+5. PBS generates key-value pairs that are comprised of price, industry and duration values.
+The key is `hb_pb_industry_duration` and each component of the key after the `hb` represents a related value.
+The `-pb` represents the price bucket, `industry` indicates the industry code that is derived from the category translation and `duration` is the length of the bid response.
+A PBS generated key-value of  `hb_pb_industry_duration = 1200_399_30s` would indicate a price bucket of $12.00 (or a local currency) for industry id 399 with a duration of 30 seconds.
 These key-values are returned to the SSAI server as part of the OpenRTB response.
 6. The SSAI server parses the returned key-values, appending them as a query string to the ad server request URL and submits the request.
 7. The ad server returns the optimized pod.
 8. The SSAI server requests the creatives from prebid cache.
-Once the creatives are received it stitches the content and ads together.
+9. The SSAI server requests the content from the content host and stitches the creatives and content together.
-9. The stitched stream is returned to the application.
+10. The stitched stream is returned to the application.

 <br>
 <img src="/assets/images/flowcharts/pb-lfv-serverside.png">
 <br>

- **Parameters**
+ **Parameters**<a name="parameters"></a>

   {: .table .table-bordered .table-striped }
 | Param | Scope | Type | Description |